 The next morning, paths around the island are [read more]

 “The sea pronounces something, over and over, in a hoarse whisper; I cannot quite make it out.
 But God knows I have tried.” – Annie Dillard, Teaching a Stone to Talk

 I wish I could subtitle this: “It Can’t Always be Paris,” because as a rule, my love of travel takes me to cities, ones that I’ve fantasized about my whole life.
 To museums, churches, cafes, and copious amounts of people watching, opera going, and pastry eating.
 Nothing wrong with that.
 It’s just that, more and more I find myself drawn to places off the beaten track, looking for something you can’t find at the end of a subway ride.
 More and more I go in search of a different kind of church, a different type of watching.

 Last week marked my third stay on Skomer, an island off the coast of southwest Wales.
 It is a place of pronounced beauty and mystery, wild in locale – it can be reached only by boat – and demeanour, if an island can be said to have such a thing.
-While humans have lived on Skomer for thousands of years – remnants of an Iron Age [read more]
+While humans have lived on Skomer for thousands of years – remnants of an Iron Age community are still strewn about the island, [read more]

 If I got to choose what I would do on my last day, there is a good chance I would ask for three hours at a good flea market on a sunny day with friends, because that is just about my idea of heaven.

 One of my favorite quotes is from director Robert Bresson: “Make visible what, without you, might perhaps never have been seen.”
 For me, a flea market is not about shopping per se but about a feeling I sometimes have that something – in this place where there are worlds inside of worlds jammed up against other worlds and time is all over the place – is waiting for me to find it: to make it visible.